voyagermesh/voyager/docs/guides/cert-manager/README.md

 # Guides

-Guides show you how to use jetstack/cert-manager to issue free TLS/SSL certificates from Let's Encrypt.
+Guides show you how to use [jetstack/cert-manager](https://github.com/jetstack/cert-manager) with Voyager to issue free TLS/SSL certificates from Let's Encrypt.

 ## Features

 - Provision free TLS certificates (including wildcard certificates) from Let's Encrypt.
 - Manage certificates declaratively using a Kubernetes Custom Resource Definition (CRD).
 - Domain validation using ACME http-01 and dns-01 challenges.